aar10n/clc/README.md

 # Command Line Calculator

 This is a simple yet powerful calculator built with programmers in mind.
-It supports all standard arithmetic, bitwise and logical operators, numerous mathematical functions and numbers with differing bases.
-It also features a lose "type system" allowing calculations to be performed on fixed-width integers.
+It supports all standard arithmetic, bitwise and logical operators and a number of built-in constants and functions.
+It also features a loose type system which allows calculations to be performed on floats or fixed-width integers.
+It also supports a set of standard units and conversion between them.

-While this can be used as a simple shell calculator, it was originally written to be used with the popular macOS productivity tool [Alfred](https://www.alfredapp.com/).
+While this can be used as a simple shell calculator, it is mainly written to be used with the popular macOS productivity tool [Alfred](https://www.alfredapp.com/).
 As such, support for Alfred has been built-in to the calculator itself, and the provided Makefile can be used to build the Alfred workflow.

 ## Options